lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example6/README.md

-# Example 6: Using dynamic groups to derive large child groups
+# Example 6: Using dynamic groups to derive large "subset" groups

 Many use cases require network-specific servers/fixtures/assets to be setup for to serve/enable clients for network groups within an enterprise.
 Some examples with servers within networks serving clients machines in the respective networks fitting this use case: